audionerd/jitterbug/README.markdown

 ## Dependencies

 Jitterbug uses [Imagemagick](http://www.imagemagick.org/script/index.php) to build the header images.
 It needs to be installed on your development and production machines, as do any fonts that you're using.
 The default location for fonts is `/lib/fonts` in your project.

-## Using Jitterbug with Sinatra

-Jitterbug doesn't require Rails, provided you override the default root path and environment variables:

-    require 'sinatra'

-    require 'jitterbug'
-    Jitterbug::root = File.dirname(__FILE__)
-    Jitterbug::environment = Sinatra::Application::environment.to_s

-    helpers do
-      include Jitterbug
-    end

-`Jitterbug::root` is the root path, which should include folders like `public/`, `lib/` and `config/`.
-`Jitterbug::environment` is the a string representing the current environment (e.g.: `"development"` or `"production"`).

-These default to `RAILS_ROOT` and `RAILS_ENV`, which require Rails.

-Jitterbug will provide its own `content_tag` and `image_tag` if ActionView isn't included.

-I've only tested this with Sinatra so far.
-Patches for Merb and other non-Rails systems would be very welcome.

 ## Compatibility and Font Types